makeabilitylab/physcomp/arduino/index.md

 Introduces force-sensitive resistors (FSRs), how to use two-legged variable resistors with microcontrollers (including FSRs), and how to make a force-piano.
 Very Jedi-like!

 <!--
-TODO: after Lesson 4, have them make their own lo-fi resistive sensor?
+TODO: after Lesson 4, have them make their own lo-fi resistive sensor? and turn their arduino into a voltmeter?
 TODO: what is debouncing and why
 TODO: how to use interrupts
 TODO: how to use some startup sequence to calibrate sensors?